advance100/doc_webpack/plugins.md

 * Return value
 	* not bailing (default): No return value.
-	* bailing: The handlers are invoked in order until one handler return something.
+	* bailing: The handlers are invoked in order until one handler returns something.
-	* parallel bailing: The handlers are invoked parallel (async).
-The first (by order) returned value is significant.
+	* parallel bailing: The handlers are invoked in parallel (async).
+The first returned value (by order) is significant.
-	* waterfall: Each handler get the result value of the last handler as argument.
+	* waterfall: Each handler gets the result value of the last handler as an argument.

 ## `Compiler` instance